dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q07.md

 # BEGIN PROB

-(1 point) For this problem, we'll say that there are six vowels: A, E, I, O, U, and Y. Consider the following three events:
+For this problem, we'll say that there are six vowels: A, E, I, O, U, and Y. Consider the following three events:

 -   $A$ is the event that today's Stringle string starts with a vowel.